juraj-michalicka/dockmaster/README.md

 ## Features

-- **nginx-master**: Unified Nginx reverse proxy for routing requests to both localhost ports (host machine services) and Docker containers on dockmaster network
+- **nginx**: Unified Nginx reverse proxy for routing requests to both localhost ports (host machine services) and Docker containers on dockmaster network
 - MySQL database container
 - Mailpit for email testing
 - Easy to extend with more services (monitoring, helpers, etc.)